How to Replace Your Car's Alternator Belt

 Modern car engines have one continuous serpentine belt in place of multiple different belts.
 You can replace the serpentine belt if you follow a few easy guidelines. seksan Mongkhonkhamsao/Getty Images

-Older cars had separate belts to run all these systems.
+Older cars had several belts to run all these systems.
 They wore out faster, and the mere fact of just having more belts meant they took up more space.
 A single serpentine belt is lighter and makes for a more compact, efficient engine.

 Advertisement